lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field id to appears several times in the rule, the Field Position (FP) removes ambiguities for the matching operation.

-* Field size defined in the CoAP protocol can be to large regarding LPWAN traffic constraints.
+* Field size defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
   This is particularly true for the message ID field or Token field.
 The use of MSB MO can be used to reduce the information carried on LPWANs.